stoneacre/beautiful-jekyll/_posts/2017-07-06-personal-savings-accounts.md

 ## “Interest rate are low, why would I use a personal savings account?”

 Today, interest rates are at historic lows – meaning that the interest rate paid to savers is also at historic lows.
 According to ValuePenguin, the national average interest rate paid on a checking and savings account in 2017 was just 0.04% and 0.06%, respectively.[1]
-This means that on average Americans are getting paid 60 cents worth of interest each year for every $1,000 dollars that is held within a personal savings account.
+This means that on average Americans were getting paid 60 cents worth of interest each year for every $1,000 dollars that is held within a personal savings account.

 After 20 years, at 0.06% annual interest, an account holder would earn just $12.07 in interest on a $1,000 account.
 Make no mistake about it – this provides very little incentive for Americans to put money into a savings account and wait for capital appreciation.
 With all of this said, it may seem like there is absolutely no reason why anyone would be using a personal savings account today.
 Consider these two critical reasons why it still may make sense for you and your family.